 Content blockers' work is based on filters, also sometimes referred to as filter lists.
 Each filter is a list of filtering rules.
 If you have an enabled ad blocker when browsing, it constantly checks the visited pages and elements on them against these filtering rules, and blocks anything that matches.
 Rules are developed to block ads, trackers, and more.

 All filters are grouped into thematic categories.
-To see the full list of these categories (not to be confused with content blockers), go to AdGuard for iOS Settings > Safari protection > Filters.
+To see the full list of these categories (not to be confused with content blockers), open the Protection section, by tapping the shield icon on the tab-bar, then go to Safari protection > Filters.

 There are eight of them, each category unites several filters that serve and share a common purpose, i.e. blocking ads, social media widgets, cookie notices, protecting the user from online scams.
 To decide which filters suit your needs, read their descriptions and navigate by the labels (